m-a-d-n-e-s-s/madness/src/apps/molresponse/molresponse_tutorial.md

 This configuration computes the frequency-dependent response at 0.011116 a.u. frequency, starting from the static solution saved in the `../dipole_hf_0-000000/restart_dipole_hf_0-000000` file.

 ---

 ## Conclusion and Next Steps

 We've explored the inner workings of `molresponse` and seen it in action through practical examples.
 By now, you should have a clear understanding of:

 1. The theoretical framework that underpins `molresponse`.
 2. The core components of the code and their roles.
 3. How to set up and perform static and dynamic response calculations.

-Next steps:

-- Deepen your understanding: Explore the `molresponse` documentation for more detailed explanations and additional examples.
-- Get hands-on: Apply what you've learned today to your own research questions.

-Thank you for your attention, and we look forward to seeing what you'll achieve with `molresponse`!

----